tpf/tprf-hugo-site/content/artistic-notes-20.md

 too many times through the license, so we decided to define it in one place.
 The "original license" identifies the license that the developer used to distribute their code.
-It also lets the users know that TPF might update the license in the future, and that developers who have distributed under one version of the license can always upgrade to another.
+It also lets the users know that TPRF might update the license in the future, and that developers who have distributed under one version of the license can always upgrade to another.
 This isn't an automatic upgrade.
 If you distribute